-During the last decade, many new insights have been gained about the salt balance of the Baltic Sea and the dynamics of inflow and mixing processes.
-The Major Baltic Inflow (MBI)

-in December 2014, in particular, triggered new investigations and is by far the most intensively observed and modelled inflow event.
-The pathways and timing of the inflowing water were tracked by observations (Mohrholz et al., 2015), and numerical modelling (Gräwe et al., 2015) could reproduce the salt mass and volume of the inflow, as calculated from observations.
-The inflow was found to be barotropically (pressure) controlled in the Danish straits but dominated by baroclinic (density stratification) processes on the pathway farther into the Baltic proper.
-At the Bornholm Gat and the Słupsk Furrow ,the water exchange showed the clear twolayer flow pattern of an estuarine circulation.
-The inflowrelated studies were underpinned by theoretical work based on the famous Knudsen relation (Knudsen, 1900) for estuarine exchange flow and its extension to total exchange flow by Burchard et al. (2018).
-The contribution of the inflowing saline water to the spatial distribution of salt and the total salt budget depends essentially on mixing with ambient brackish waters.
-In the course of the inflow path, the character of the mixing process between the deep salty layer and the brackish water above changes with increasing depth and decreasing current velocities.
-In the entrance area, the mixing is dominated by the entrainment of brackish water into the eastward-spreading saline bottom water due to turbulence generated by shear instability.
-The sills between the consecutive Baltic basins are particular mixing hotspots (Neumann et al., 2017).
-In the deeper basins of the Baltic proper, boundary mixing driven by the interaction of currents and internal waves with the topography and mixing processes at sill overflows contribute to the upward salinity flux (Reissmann et al., 2009).
-Mixing in the eastern Gotland Basin was investigated during the Baltic Sea Tracer Release Experiment (BATRE).
-Using an inert tracer gas, the basin-scale vertical diffusivities were estimated to $10^{-5}$ m s-1, whereas the locally inferred diffusivities in the basin's interior were 1 order of magnitude lower (Holtermann et al., 2012).
+1640 During the last decade, many new insights have been gained about the salt balance of the Baltic Sea and the dynamics of inflow and mixing processes.
+The Major Baltic Inflow (MBI) in December 2014, in particular, 1641 1642 triggered new investigations and is by far the most intensively observed and modeled inflow event.
+Pathways and 1643 timing of the inflowing water were tracked by observations (Mohrholz et al., 2015), and numerical modelling 1644 (Gräwe et al., 2015) could reproduce the salt mass and volume of the inflow, calculated from observations.
+The inflow was found to be barotropic (pressure) controlled in the Danish straits but dominated by baroclinic (density 1645 1646 stratification) processes on the further pathway into the Baltic proper.
+At the Bornholm Gat and the Słupsk Furrow 1647 the water exchange showed the clear two-layer flow pattern of an estuarine circulation.
+The inflow-related studies 1648 were underpinned by theoretical work based on the famous Knudsen Relation (Knudsen, 1900) for estuarine 1649 exchange flow, and its extension to total exchange flow by Burchard et al. (2018).
+The contribution of the inflowing 1650 saline water to the spatial distribution of salt and the total salt budget depends essentially on mixing with ambient 1651 brackish waters.
+In the course of the inflow path, the character of the mixing process between the deep salty layer 1652 and the brackish water above changes with increasing depth and decreasing current velocities.
+In the entrance area 1653 the mixing is dominated by entrainment of brackish water into the eastward spreading saline bottom water, due to turbulence generated by shear instability.
+The sills between the consecutive Baltic basins are particular mixing 1654 1655 hotspots (Neumann et al., 2017).
+In the deeper basins of the Baltic proper, boundary mixing driven by the 1656 interaction of currents and internal waves with the topography, and mixing processes at sill overflows contribute 1657 to the upward salinity flux (Reissmann et al., 2009).
+Mixing in the eastern Gotland Basin was investigated during 1658 the Baltic Sea Tracer Experiment (BATRE).
+Using an inert tracer gas, the basin-scale vertical diffusivities were estimated to 10-5 m2 s-1, whereas the diffusivities in the basins interior were one order of magnitude lower 1659 1660 (Holtermann et al., 2012).
 This finding holds also for the inflow of saline water in course of an MBI (Holtermann et al., 2017).
-The interior mixing is often controlled by double diffusive convection that leads to a typical staircase-like vertical stratification structure (Umlauf et al., 2018).
-The crucial role of boundary mixing at the basin rim was confirmed by Holtermann and Umlauf (2012) and Lappe and Umlauf (2016).
-Both studies identified near-boundary turbulence as the key process for basin-scale mixing.
-The main energy sources for boundary mixing are basin-scale topographic waves, deep rim currents, and near-inertial waves.
+The interior mixing is often controlled by double diffusive convection that leads to a typical stair-1661 case-like vertical stratification structure (Umlauf et al., 2018).
+The crucial role of boundary mixing at the basin 1662 rim was confirmed by Holtermann and Umlauf (2012), and Lappe and Umlauf (2016).
+Both studies identified 1663 1664 near-boundary turbulence as the key processes for basin-scale mixing.
+Main energy sources for boundary mixing 1665 are basin-scale topographic waves, deep rim currents, and near-inertial waves.